 If you like the idea of having garbage disposal with additional features, but you don’t want to spend quite as much money, this particular unit can give you everything you want, and it still comes in at less than $100.
 Many people are looking for a garbage disposal system that incorporates the maximum number of features without spending a lot of money.

 This is a system that allows you to have the same features you would expect to find on a pricier system, all for about the same cost as you might expect to pay for one of the more economical, standard units.

 It is designed to have an extra-large capacity, and it turns at a rate of 2800 RPM on .5 horsepower.
 The system features parts made from stainless steel, including the turntable and the blades.

-It also comes with a sink stopper and a splash guard made from stainless steel, as well.
-Like many of the nicer machines, the armature shaft is constructed from cold-rolled carbon steel, making the disposal stronger and more durable.
-It can be connected to the dishwasher and it comes with a switch that can be mounted on the wall.
+It also comes with a sink stopper and a splash guard made from stainless steel.
+Like many nicer machines, the armature shaft is constructed from cold-rolled carbon steel, making the disposal stronger and more durable.
+It can be connected to the dishwasher, and it comes with a switch that can be mounted on the wall.

 The blades are designed to prevent jamming, but if it does happen or if the system itself overloads, you can clear it and then reset it manually, thanks to a separate reset button.

 Generally speaking, there are very few complaints about this system.
 That being said, there have been a few reports concerning the amount of noise made by the machine while it’s in operation.

 This doesn’t necessarily mean that there is a problem with the machine itself, as the complaints could potentially be attributed to the expectations of a quieter machine for some customers.